 Keep the CV short and relevant - 2 pages is plenty.
 Organise your CV in chronological order, with the most recent work experience at the top.
-You can separate school achievements, work experience, and other credentials to make it easier to read.

-Modify your CV so that it is relevant for the job that you are applying for.
-For competition in your application for a job at a café, highlight your past experience as a barista for a non-profit café.
+You can separate school achievements, work experience, and other credentials to make it easier to read that you are applying for.
+For example, rather than mention your first prize in a high school math competition in your application for a job at a café, highlight your past experience as a barista for a non-profit café.